Certification

 Animal care committee membership will vary but should include:

-The animal care committee reports to the senior institutional administrator responsible for animal ethics and care (e.g., vice-president of research; president; CEO).
+The animal care committee reports to the senior institutional administrator responsible for the ethical care and use of animals (e.g., vice-president of research; president; CEO).

 Assessment Panels